edemaine/svgtiler/README.md

 and `__filename`, e.g., to use paths relative to the mapping file.
 They can also use `require('./filename')` to import local modules relative to the mapping file, which is useful for sharing code among mapping files.
+In addition to the preloaded module `preact`, they have access to the SVG Tiler API (not yet documented) via `svgtiler`.

 ## Drawing Files: .asc, .ssv, .csv, .tsv, .xlsx, .xls, .ods